xuy50/ecgr5106-hw4/README.md

 ## Detailed Data Comparison

-Based on the complete epoch logs provided in `output.txt`, we summarize the following:
+Based on the complete epoch logs provided in `output.txt`, the summarize the following:

 - **Best Epoch (Overall Best Accuracy Achieved):**
   - **Problem 1 (GRU, Eng→Fr)**: Best at Epoch 41.